pilartomas/beeai-workshop/docs/Introduction_acp_beeai/pre-work/README.md

     ```shell
     beeai env setup
     ```
+3. Verify that installation is working properly
+    ```shell
+        beeai list
+    ```

-3. In a separate terminal, get the workshop code:
+4. In a separate terminal, get the workshop code:

     Option A: Clone with Git (Recommended):